meilisearch/specifications/text/0029-indexing-ndjson.md

 Currently, the engine only accepts JSON format as a data source.
 We want to give users the possibility of another simple file format to use.
 Thus, give them more versatility at the data source choices for the indexation step.

-Writing performance is also considered as a motivation since JSON Lines file parsing is less CPU and memory intensive than parsing standard JSON because every new lines represent separate entries, making the NDJSON file streamable.
-Thus, more suited for indexing a consequent data set.
+Writing performance is also a motivation since JSON Lines file parsing is less CPU and memory-intensive than parsing standard JSON.
+When new lines represent separate entries it makes the NDJSON file streamable, thus, more suited for indexing a consequent data set.

 While we give the ability to Meilisearch to ingest CSV files for indexing in this [specification](https://github.com/meilisearch/specifications/pull/28), we are aware of the limitations of CSV so we also want to provide a format that is easy to validate.
 Handling the validity of a CSV can be frustrating and difficult.
 Only strings can be managed within a CSV.
 In addition, there is no official specification except [RFC 4180](https://tools.ietf.org/html/rfc4180) which is not sufficient for all data scheme.